smizell/restfuljson/index.md

 > itself, MAY append `_url` to properties for related links, and MAY append
 > `_urls` to properties for lists of related links.

-At runtime, only URLs the client is allowed to invoke or interact with SHOULD be included in the API responses.
+**At runtime**, only URLs the client is allowed to invoke or interact with SHOULD be included in the API responses.

 ### API Consumers (Client-Side)

-At design time, the client SHOULD NOT have any URLs hardcoded, and it SHOULD NOT hardcode any URL patterns.
+**At design time**, the client SHOULD NOT hardcode any URLs or URL patterns and SHOULD NOT ascribe any meaning to the contents of a URL.

-At runtime, the client SHOULD use the URLs in the API responses for retrieving resources.
+**At runtime**, the client SHOULD use the URLs in API responses for retrieving resources.
 The client SHOULD rely on the URLs to know what it can or cannot do at runtime, allowing the server to retain all logic for what a client may or may not do in a given context.
 The client SHOULD ignore any URLs it was not designed